Clean power to the people

 - Harness the power of the wind

-Wind energy is one of the cleanest forms of alternative energy available, and using it can cut your electricity bill by as much as 90 percent.
+Wind energy is one of the cleanest forms of alternative energy available.
 Once you make sure your area is zoned to allow wind turbines, you'll want to make sure you have enough space--the Department of Energy Efficiency and Renewable Energy suggests at least one acre of rural land--and a climate that affords a steady breeze.
 Run an energy audit on your home to determine what size turbine you'll need; most houses require between 5 and 15 kilowatts to produce an average of 780 kilowatt hours every each month.
 And wind turbine systems aren't cheap, so run the numbers to figure out if you'll save enough to make the 20-year investment worth it.

 - Capture small-scale hydropower

-Before you can use hydropower for residential energy, you'll need one very important jumping-off point: running water on your property.
-If you are lucky enough to have a creek, stream, or river in your backyard, then a micro hydropower system may be a good alternative energy solution.
+If you're looking for a bigger clean energy project and if you are lucky enough to have a creek, stream, or river in your backyard, then a micro hydropower system may be a good alternative energy solution.
 By diverting a portion of the water through a wheel or turbine, you allow a shaft to spin; the spinning allows immediate results, like pumping water, or more indirect usage, like powering a generator.
 These calculations from the Department of Energy Efficiency and Renewable Energy can help you figure out if your water source will provide enough energy to significantly offset your electric bill.

 - Make a smart start

-If you're in the process of buying a home, it's easier to make alternative energy work for you, by buying a property that comes with running water or room for wind turbines, for example.
+If you're in the process of buying a home, it's easier to make alternative energy work for you by selecting a well insulated and energy-efficient home that makes good use of passive solar, because that means you need less electricity to be clean, for example.
+It also means you need fewer solar panels and that your bills will be smaller.
 If you're designing from the ground up, choose a roof that's specially fitted for solar panels; place your house on the lot so it takes advantage of the sun; build with passive solar materials; and use daylighting technology by installing windows and doors in places that allow you to get the most out of natural light sources.